On the complement of nef divisors on projective manifolds: Introduction

-The case $Z^{2}=0$ is more interesting which is related to another phenomenon: the existence Stein non-affine surfaces (Serre's example; see again \cite{Hartshorne}).
-Hartshorne asked also the following question: let $Z\subset X'$ be an embedding of a smooth connected closed curve in a smooth projective surface, where $Z^{2}=0$ and $X'\setminus Z$ contains no complete curves.
-Does it follow that $X'\setminus Z$ is a Stein non-affine?
+The case $Z^{2}=0$ is more interesting, as it relates to another phenomenon: the existence of Stein non-affine surfaces (Serre's example; see again \cite{Hartshorne}).
+Hartshorne also asked: let $Z\subset X'$ be an embedding of a smooth connected closed curve in a smooth projective surface, where $Z^{2}=0$ and $X'\setminus Z$ contains no complete curves.
+Does it follow that $X'\setminus Z$ is Stein non-affine?
 The general answer is negative; the first counterexample was due to Ogus \cite{Ogus}.
-Ueda was investigated such complex analytic properties of the neighbourhood of the curve $Z$ when $Z^{2}=0$ and classified the curves into four classes \cite{Ueda}.
-For example, if the Ueda type of $Z\hookrightarrow X'$ is finite (class $\alpha$ in the Ueda's classification), then the complement $X'\setminus Z$ is non-affine but it is a proper modification of a Stein variety, moreover it does not have non-constant regular functions but has many holomorphic functions, and $Z$ admits a fundamental system of strongly pseudoconcave neighbourhoods.
-If the Ueda type is infinity, then $Z$ may admits fundamental system of pseudoflat neighbourhoods (classes $\beta',\beta''$ in the Ueda's classification).
-More detailed view on the Ueda theory see also in \cite{Neeman}.
+Ueda investigated complex analytic properties of neighborhoods of curves $Z$ with $Z^{2}=0$ and classified them into four classes \cite{Ueda}.
+For example, if the Ueda type of $Z\hookrightarrow X'$ is finite (class $\alpha$ in Ueda's classification), then $X'\setminus Z$ is non-affine but a proper modification of a Stein variety; moreover, it has no non-constant regular functions but many holomorphic functions, and $Z$ admits a fundamental system of strongly pseudoconcave neighborhoods.
+If the Ueda type is infinite, then $Z$ may admit a fundamental system of pseudoflat neighborhoods (classes $\beta',\beta''$ in Ueda's classification).
+For more details on Ueda theory see also \cite{Neeman}.

-Second, on the relations between Hermitian metrics on line bundles and the complex analytic structure see \cite{Brunella10, PetDemSchn94, Koike, Koike15}.
-On the relations between Ueda theory, the holonomy representation and complex dynamics of foliations see, for example, \cite{Claudon, Koike20}.